Terminal Operations

 -

-Shared employee credentials.
-"Everyone uses the manager code" = no accountability.
-Individual logins always.
+Shared credentials.
+"Everyone uses the manager code" means nobody is accountable for anything.
+Individual logins, always.

 Analyst Layer: Metrics to Track